seleniumbase/SeleniumBase/examples/tour_examples/ReadMe.md

 ### Exporting a Tour:

-If you want to save the tour you created as a Javascript file, use:
+If you want to save the tour you created as a JavaScript file, use:

 ``self.export_tour()``